-The second verse that we're going to look at is Proverbs 22:3-6.
-There are two Scriptures here that we are very familiar with.
+The second verse that we are going to look at is in Proverbs 22.
+There are two scriptures here that we are very familiar with.

-Proverbs 22:3-6 A prudent man foresees the evil, and hides himself: but the simple pass on, and are punished.
-By humility and the fear of the Lord are riches, and honour, and life.
-Thorns and snares are in the way of the froward: he that does keep his soul shall be far from them.
-Train up a child in the way he should go: and when he is old, he will not depart from it.
+Proverbs 22:3-6 A prudent man foresees the evil, and hides himself, but the simple pass on and are punished.
+By humility and the fear of the Lord are riches and honor and life.
+Thorns and snares are in the way of the perverse; he who guards his soul will be far from them.
+Train up a child in the way he should go, and when he is old he will not depart from it.

-Verse 3 is telling us, without saying it directly, but when it is connected to Jeremiah 17:9, and we understand the principle that is there, that human nature is a gambler.
+When verse 3 is connected to Jeremiah 17:9, and we understand the principle that is there, it is telling us, without saying it directly, that human nature is a gambler.
 The implication from that verse is that the simple and the prudent both see the same problem, but the prudent man stops himself and turns aside and goes no further with that idea.
-But the simple foolishly sees the potential danger, but he goes right on gambling and goes on and does it anyway.
-Human nature is all too willing to put the evil day far off, as we saw in the book of Amos in the last sermon, by convincing itself that it won't happen to one's self.
+The simple foolishly sees the potential danger, but he goes right on gambling and goes on and does it anyway.
+Human nature is all too willing to put the evil day far off, as we saw in the book of Amos in the last sermon, by convincing itself that it will not happen to oneself.

 I think there is a tendency in us to isolate verses in the book of Proverbs and deal with each one separately.
 There is nothing wrong with that.
-It depends on what you're looking at or studying into, but there are times when there is actually a context of several verses in the book of Proverbs all relating to the same basic subject, and this is one of them right here.
+It depends on what you are looking at or studying into, but there are times when there is actually a context of several verses in the book of Proverbs all relating to the same basic subject, and this is one of them right here.
 It begins with: "A prudent man foresees the evil and hides himself."
 But verses 4, 5, and 6 are directly connected to that introduction.
-"By humility and the fear of the Lord are riches, and honor, and life."
+"By humility and the fear of the Lord are riches and honor and life."

 Many of us are willing to take warning and turn aside rather than go on and be punished.
-Let me tell you something that you know well, but I'll repeat it again: Human nature is going to try to deceive you to put up rationalizations and go on anyway.
+Let me tell you something that you know well, but I will repeat it again: Human nature is going to try to deceive you to put up rationalizations and go on anyway.
 Human nature is going to gamble.
-It's a gambler at heart by nature, and it will go right on, and saying, "It won't happen to me."
+It is a gambler at heart by nature, and it will go right on, and saying, "It won't happen to me."

-"Thorns and snares are in the way of the froward: he that does keep [guard] his soul shall be far from them.
-Train up a child in the way he should go: and when he is old, he will not depart from it."
+"Thorns and snares are in the way of the perverse; he who guards his soul will be far from them.
+Train up a child in the way he should go, and when he is old, he will not depart from it."
 That is directly connected to verse 3.
 A wise parent is going to train his child when he is young to be a prudent person.
 Then when the child is older, he will not depart from that prudence.
 He will stick to the path that the parent taught him.

 This week, as I was studying in preparation for this sermon, I found that the verbal root of the word that is translated here "train" means "put into the mouth."
-Isn't that interesting?
+Is that not interesting?
 Of course what the author, Solomon, means here is condition the mind, that he does it within the context of eating.
-We are to put into the mouth [condition the mind] so the child will not gamble, but be prudent and actually help himself along a very great deal in life.
+We are to put into the mouth—condition the mind—so the child will not gamble, but be prudent and actually help himself along a very great deal in life.
 The author here is actually taking advantage of the parallel with eating food.
 If a child is trained this way, he will act prudently, become God-fearing, and humble.

 As sons of God we are amply warned of our responsibilities.
-We're going to go to another very familiar scripture, but we're going to look at it from this point of view.
+We are going to go to another very familiar scripture, but we are going to look at it from this point of view.
 Go to Deuteronomy 28.

-Deuteronomy 28:1-2 And it shall come to pass, if you shall hearken diligently unto the voice of the Lord your God, to observe and to do all his commandments which I command you this day, that the LORD you God will set you on high above all nations of the earth: And all these blessings shall come on you, and overtake you, if you shall hearken unto the voice of the LORD your God.
+Deuteronomy 28:1-2 "Now it shall come to pass, if you diligently obey the voice of the Lord your God, to observe carefully all His commandments which I command you today, that the LORD you God will set you high above all nations of the earth.
+And all these blessings shall come on you and overtake you, because you obey the voice of the LORD your God."

 That is very clear.
 Verse 15 is equally clear.

-Deuteronomy 28:15 But it shall come to pass, if you will not hearken unto the voice of the LORD your God, to observe to do all his commandments and his statutes which I command you this day; that all these curses shall come upon you, and overtake you.
+Deuteronomy 28:15 But it shall come to pass, if you will not obey the voice of the LORD your God, to observe carefully all His commandments and His statutes which I command you today, that all these curses will come upon you and overtake you.

 On the one hand life; on the other hand death.

-Deuteronomy 28:27-28 The LORD will smite you with the botch of Egypt, and with the emerods, and with the scab, and with the itch, whereof you cannot be healed.
-The LORD shall smite you with madness, and blindness, and astonishment of heart.
+Deuteronomy 28:27-28 The LORD will strike you with the boils of Egypt, with tumors, and with the scab, and with the itch, from which you cannot be healed.
+The LORD shall strike you with madness and blindness and confusion of heart.

 There is a direct connection made between disobedience and diseases of the body, as well as mental illnesses.

-Deuteronomy 28:34-35 So that you shall be mad for the sight of your eyes which you shall see.
-The LORD shall smite you in the knees, and in the legs, with a sore botch that cannot be healed, from the sole of your foot unto the top of your head.
+Deuteronomy 28:34-35 So you shall be driven mad because of the sight which your eyes see.
+The LORD will strike you in the knees and on the legs, with severe boils which cannot be healed, from the sole of your foot to the top of your head.

 Now I will summarize that.
 Verses 1, 2, and 15 state the general parameters for the entire chapter.
 Verses 27, 28, 34, and 35 deal specifically with mental and physical diseases.
-Verses 45 through 47 give an ultimate conclusion as to why these things would come upon us.
+Verses 45-47 give an ultimate conclusion as to why these things would come upon us.

 Whether the blessings or curses come upon us by means of the workings of natural law or God directly taking a hand is moot.
-He is instructing us that they WILL happen.
-That's the way laws are.
-They work, and that's why they're laws.
+He is instructing us that they will happen.
+That is the way laws are.
+They work, and that is why they are laws.
 They work consistently within the parameters of their operations.
 God will once in a while intervene and take a hand Himself directly because He wants something to occur.
 We become then an instrument in His hands.

-Psalm 90:10 The days of our years are threescore years and ten. . .
+Psalm 90:10 The days of our lives are seventy years . . .

 Psalm 90:10 . . .
-If by reason of strength they be fourscore years , yet is their strength labour and sorrow; for it is soon cut off, and we fly away.
+And if by reason of strength they are eighty years, yet is their boast is only labor and sorrow; for it is soon cut off, and we fly away.

 Do you realize that Aspartame causes disorientation in the nerve impulses to the brain, and it is also a cause of cancer?
 "But that's okay," human nature says.
 "After all, you're only getting a tiny amount, and it can't possibly hurt.
 Besides that, you still get the kick from the caffeine and fewer calories, so you can stay on your diet and lose weight."

-Galatians 5:22-24 But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance: against such there is no law.
-And they that are Christ's have crucified the flesh with the affections and lusts.
+Galatians 5:22-24 But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control.
+Against such there is no law.
+And those who are Christ's have crucified the flesh with the its passions and desires.

 Look at that last verse first which says: "crucified the flesh."
 Do you know what that means?
 "Crucified the flesh" means that at conversion, at the time we had faith in God, at the very beginning of the process, at the time we repented, at the time we decided that we wanted to make the covenant with God and so we were baptized, we renounced and put to death and buried a life of sin and all of its wicked passions and appetites.

-Let's go back to verse 22 again.
-One of the fruits of the spirit—the last one listed by Paul—is translated in the King James Version as "temperance."
+Let us go back to verse 22 again.
+One of the fruits of the Spirit—the last one listed by Paul—is translated in the King James Version as "temperance."
 One of the principles we generally use when qualities are listed like this is that the most important is listed first.
 I find no problem with that.
 I accept that.
 But the question to me is, "Why are the others listed in the order that they are?

-The fruits are listed beginning with love, but ending with temperance.
-Is this listing arranged in this order because it takes love to precipitate all of the other characteristics, that if a person truly is walking in the spirit the fruit will culminate in temperance?
-I don't know.
-It's just a thought.
+The fruits are listed beginning with love, but ending with self-control.
+Is this listing arranged in this order because it takes love to precipitate all of the other characteristics, that if a person truly is walking in the Spirit the fruit will culminate in self-control?
+I do not know.
+It is just a thought.
 Understood this way, temperance is not the least of the fruit but the major goal for practical application in a person's life.

 I sincerely believe that most of the time we do not sin because we are in ignorance, but rather because we simply will not make the sacrifice to control ourselves.
 Were Adam and Eve in ignorance when they sinned?
 Of course not.
 Now if this principle were not so, then God could not hold the uncalled—the spiritual Gentiles of this world—guilty on the basis of natural law.
 Temperance is the fruit, which in actual application in life, will provide the right balance to glorify God.